Variables¶

 Local Variables¶

-By default declared variables are assumed to be local.
-Local variables may be used only within the current RVL script and not visible from other RVL scripts or JavaScript code.
+By default, declared variables are assumed to be local.
+Local variables may be used only within the current RVL script and are not visible to other RVL scripts or JavaScript code.

 Global Variables¶